MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 By the end of this day there were still some issues with my code:

- - when I turn off and on the filter toggle, also the volume control is effected.
-I only want the filter effect to be effectd by this toggle.
+ - when I turn off and on the filter toggle, also the volume control is also effected.
+I only want the filter effect to be effected by this toggle.
  -when i turn off and on the filter toggle, the volume control stops working.

 For the next couple of days, I also wanted to try to add more parameters to my player, and also include more of what I had learned in this course so far.